pisv/gethandly.wiki-playground/Step-One.md

 ```

 The inherited `setUpProject` method creates a new project in the runtime
-workspace by copying the project's content from the `workspace` folder of
+workspace by copying the project's contents from the `workspace` folder of
 the test fragment.
 It returns the created and opened `IProject`.

 Let's write the simplest possible test: